 Method 3: Connecting Tablet to TV Using a USB Cable

-You can connect a tablet to your TV using a USB cable as well.
+You can connect a tablet (check out the best cheap tablets) to your TV using a USB cable as well.
 For compatible Android tablets, you’ll use either MHL or SlimPort.
 The process is identical to hooking up a phone to your TV.
 Ideally, your phone and tablet will both be compatible with MHL or SlimPort, so you can use one adapter for both devices.

 How to Connect an iPhone to TV With USB